HobbitDur/CC-Group/README.md

 To use it, you need then to put your file to the hext folder.
 For example in FFNx it's in \FINAL FANTASY VIII\hext\ff8\en_nv if you play in english on the 2013 version.

+Special thanks to @myst6re for finding the location of those data.

 ![image](https://github.com/user-attachments/assets/857d7f66-d668-449a-a937-4005cb209dd0)